Kade-github/Avg4KModDocs/Mods.md

 ## Splines

-The sprite path is the visual part of splines (and yes splines are also buggy), but they are less buggy.
+The sprite path is the visual part of splines, so splines simply tell the arrows where to go at a specific time.

 ### Spline Functions